ThatsVie/atlas-web_back_end/ES6_data_manipulation/README.md

 - `5-main.js`: Script to test the ArrayBuffer creation and data setting functionality of `createInt8TypedArray`.

 ### Task 6
+- `6-set.js`: Implements the `setFromArray` function that converts an array into a Set, ensuring all elements are unique.
+- `6-main.js`: Script to test the `setFromArray` function by converting an array to a Set and demonstrating the removal of duplicates.

 ### Task 7